m-sanchez-dev/update_git_repositories/README.md

 # Update git repositories

 This repository helps you having all the repositories updated with git.
 It search all the folder that have `.git` folder and updates the repository.
 The folder that are being checked are the ones on the user folder.
 Repositories outside the user one will not be updated.
+Works on Linux and MacOs systems, need to try it on Windows.

 ## How to install